Gelarehh/Breast-Cancer-Operation-Survival-Probability-Using-Logistic-Regression/README.md

 # Logistic-Regression

 Logistic regression is a statistical method for analyzing a dataset in which there are one or more independent variables that determine an outcome.
 The outcome is measured with a dichotomous variable (in which there are only two possible outcomes).

-In logistic regression, the dependent variable is binary or dichotomous.
+The logistic function, also called the sigmoid function was developed by statisticians to describe properties of population growth in ecology, rising quickly and maxing out at the carrying capacity of the environment.
+It’s an S-shaped curve that can take any real-valued number and map it into a value between 0 and 1, but never exactly at those limits.

+1 / (1 + e^-value)

 <br/><br/>